xind14/reading-notes/code-401/Class10.md

 - Build a map of the information
 - Construct a fill-in-the-blank worksheet for the topic

-I apologize for the oversight.
-Here's the vocabulary list with analogies for the provided information:

 1. **Stack:**

    - _Definition:_ A data structure consisting of Nodes where each Node references the next Node but not its previous.